 Visit the project's website

-Purruna Spencer Newton Centre is the largest building project in Scotch College’s hundred-year history, located at the College’s Torrens Park Campus on the site of the former gym and pool that were deemed no longer fit for purpose.
+The new Wellbeing and Sports Centre is the largest building project in Scotch College’s hundred-year history, located at their Torrens Park Campus on the site of the former gym and pool that were deemed no longer fit for purpose.

-The Wellbeing & Sports Centre has been designed on the principle of surpassing ‘sustainable design’ in favour of ‘regenerative design’ thinking.
-It puts the connection to nature, equity and the need for a building to be loved on even footing with the typical water, energy and materials concerns.
+True to the spirit of ‘wellbeing’, the Centre was designed to surpass sustainable design, aiming for regenerative design.
 The project restored the site, improved habitat, encourages active transport and EV, reduced embodied and operational carbon, minimised water use, improved indoor air quality, and used biophilic design to improve wellbeing.